 In contrast, the NAARS prides itself on being independent and nonpartisan.
 We gather all manner of information about the Kingdom of Araucania and Patagonia and the Royal House of Araucania and Patagonia.
 Much of this information comes from difficult-to-locate historical resources in a variety of languages.
 Other information comes from regular contact with key members of the Royal House of Araucania and Patagonia.
 And some information even comes from sworn enemies of the Kingdom and the Royal House.

 Having gathered this wide range of information, the NAARS then translates documents into English and makes them available through its 1) archive, 2) website, and 3) journal.
 Regarding matters which are controversial or contested, we simple publish the best information we have and allow our discerning readers to draw their own conclusions.

 The entire content of this site – all text and all photographs – are under copyright and may not be reproduced without written permission.

 Top photo: Reynaldo Mariqueo, Count of Lul-lul Mawidha (left) with Jean-Michel Parasiliti di Para, Prince Antoine IV of Araucania in front of the chapel at La Cheze.
-Photo taken in 2008 by Viscount Franz de Malimensu.
+Photo taken in 2008 by Franz Quatreboeufs.

 Bottom photo: Prince Philippe I next to a bust of King Orelie-Antoine, at the Museum of Art and Archeology of Perigord in Perigueux, France.
 Photo taken 1996 by Daniel Paul Morrison.